Bill Cowher: Pittsburgh Steelers

-In 2005, the Steelers were able to clinch a spot in the playoffs with an 11–5 record as the sixth seeded team in the AFC.
+In 2005, the Steelers were able to clinch a spot in the playoffs with an 11–5 record as the #6-seed in the AFC.
 The Steelers led an upset playoff run, including a 21–18 victory over the Indianapolis Colts, the top seeded team in the AFC.
 Cowher would win his second AFC Championship on January 22, 2006, when the Steelers defeated the Denver Broncos 34–17.
 On February 5, 2006, Cowher's Pittsburgh Steelers won Super Bowl XL by defeating the Seattle Seahawks 21–10, giving Cowher his first Super Bowl ring and making the Steelers the first sixth seed to win a Super Bowl in NFL history.
 Including the Super Bowl, Cowher's teams over the years had compiled a record of 108–1–1 in games in which they built a lead of at least 11 points.

-On January 5, 2007, Cowher resigned after 15 years of being the Steelers head coach.
+On January 5, 2007, Cowher resigned after 15 years of being the Steelers head coach, citing a desire to spend more time with family.
 Cowher's record as a head coach was 161–99–1, including the playoffs.
 He was succeeded by Mike Tomlin.
 In Cowher's 15 seasons, the Steelers captured eight division titles, earned 10 postseason playoff berths (including six straight in his first six seasons), played in 21 playoff games, advanced to six AFC Championship games and made two Super Bowl appearances.
 He is one of only six coaches in NFL history to claim at least seven division titles.
 At the conclusion of the 2005 season, the Steelers had the best record of any team in the NFL since Cowher was hired as head coach.

 On January 11, 2020, Cowher was told live on a CBS pregame show that he was being inducted into the Pro Football Hall of Fame as part of its centennial class by its president David Baker.